 After a loved one passes away, it can be difficult to know how to handle the estate.
 As an executor, executrix, or administrator, you want compassionate, knowledgeable advice and guidance throughout the process of handling the estate.
-At Anthony Urban Law Offices, P.C., our Schuylkill County estate and probate lawyer helps clients with a wide range of related issues.
+At The Law Offices of Anthony Urban, P.C., our Schuylkill County estate and probate lawyer helps clients with a wide range of related issues.

 Contact our firm today at (888) 268-0023 for answers to your estate questions and assistance with your loved one's estate.